Rhonda McDonda

 Oh, thus it be it ever when free men shall stand between their loved homes and the war's desolation, blessed with the victory and peace.

-And the star-spangled banner in triumph shall wave over the land of the of freedom of bring.
-They honestly
+And the star-spangled banner in triumph shall wave or the land of the free and the home of the brave.
+They honestly made

-there is a there is a under this lyric under these lyrics, there is a uh sort of explainer as to what the story was.
+There is a under this lyric under these lyrics, there is a sort of explainer as to what the story was.
 Okay, what's the story?
-And they have put in morning glory in italics
+And they have put in

 So